Setting The Scene

 - The income tax rate in the U.S. was 1% on net personal incomes above $3,000 (the equivalent of about $75,560 in 2017 dollars), with a 6% surtax on incomes above $500,000 (the equivalent of about $12,592,800 in 2017 dollars).
 These rates would soon rise steeply as the U.S. entered the war and needed tax dollars to finance its fighting force.

 - There were no radio or television stations, and of course no internet or cell phones.
 Some people had home telephones if they lived in a city, but people who lived in the country usually had to travel to the local country store to use a telephone.
-The first transcontinental phone call, between New York and San Francisco, and was considered a major accomplishment.
+The first transcontinental phone call, between New York and San Francisco, was completed in 1914 and was considered a major accomplishment.

 - Knowledge of nutrition was very limited, and the concept of the calorie had just been discovered.
 Thus, food advertisements focused on getting enough calories!

-- The first commercial airline route in the U.S. was established, from St. Petersburg to Tampa.
-The first flight of any aircraft out of sight of land occurred when an aircraft was flown from Scotland to Norway, and the U.S. Army Air Service was inaugurated.
-In the next two years, Germany used aircraft to bomb Paris and Dover, England.
+- 1914 was a big year in aviation: the first commercial airline route in the U.S. was established, from St. Petersburg to Tampa; and the first flight of any aircraft out of sight of land occurred when an aircraft was flown from Scotland to Norway.
+(The U.S. Army had owned and operated aircraft since 1909).

 - The first electric traffic light was installed in U.S. (Cleveland).